 - Dribbling at the end of urination

-- Urge to urinate frequently, especially at night
+- Feel the need to urinate often, often happens at night

 - Urine flow study

-- Cystometrogram—a functional study of the way your bladder fills and empties
+- Cystometrogram—checks how the bladder fills and empties

-- Post-void residual volume test—measures whether you can empty your bladder completely
+- Post-void residual volume test—to see if the bladder can empty completely

 Images of the prostate and urinary tract may be taken with:

-- 5 alpha-reductase inhibitors—to shrink the prostate, which may decrease some urination problems
+- 5 alpha-reductase inhibitors—to shrink the prostate and help flow

 - Alpha-blockers—to relax the muscles around the neck of the bladder and the prostate to improve urine flow

-- Antimuscarinics—to relax the bladder muscles, which helps to reduce the urge to urinate frequently
+- Antimuscarinics—to relax the bladder muscles and reduce the urge to urinate frequently

-- Phosphodiesterase-5 enzyme inhibitor — erectile dysfunction medication that can also improve the symptoms of BPH
+- Phosphodiesterase-5 enzyme inhibitor—medicine for erectile dysfunction that can also improve BPH symptoms

 Minimally Invasive Interventions

-- Transurethral microwave thermotherapy (TUMT)—uses microwaves to destroy excess prostate tissue
+- Transurethral microwave thermotherapy (TUMT)—uses microwaves to destroy extra prostate tissue.

-- Transurethral surgical resection of the prostate (TURP)—a scope is inserted through the penis to remove the enlarged portion of the prostate
+- Transurethral resection of the prostate (TURP)—a scope is passed through the urethra to the prostate.
+Excess prostate tissue can be removed with the scope.

 The urethra may be widened by:

-- Transurethral incision of the prostate (TUIP)—small cuts are made in the neck of the bladder to widen the urethra
+- Transurethral incision of the prostate (TUIP)—small cuts are made in the neck of the bladder.

-Prostatic stents—tiny metal coils are inserted into urethra to widen it and keep it open
+Prostatic stents—tiny metal coils are inserted into urethra.
+They will make it wider and keep it open.

-- Usually used for men who do not want to take medication or have surgery
+- May be for men who do not want to take medicine or have surgery.

 National Institute of Diabetes and Digestive and Kidney Diseases https://www.niddk.nih.gov